(Article is based on research and critical assumption; it shouldn’t be taken with absolute certainty as factors for each heater may differ.)

 If there’s one thing that’s been proven to relieve stress, it’s taking a long hot shower!
 It’s so relaxing, especially having one after a tough day at work.

-If the temperature of the 50 gallon heater is set around 120-14°F, then you will be able to shower for around 21 minutes before you run out of hot water.
-Aside this, there are a few other factors, such as shower head and water flow, that determine how long you can shower with a 50 gallon water heater.
+If the temperature of the 50-gallon heater is set around 120-14°F, then you will be able to shower for around 21 minutes before you run out of hot water.
+Aside from this, there are a few other factors, such as shower head and water flow, that determine how long you can shower with a 50-gallon water heater.

-On the average, it takes around 8 minutes to shower while the average shower uses 17.2 gallons (65.1 litres) of water.
-This means you can get three full showers with a 50 gallon water heater and two full showers with a 40 gallon water heater.
+On average, it takes around 8 minutes to shower while the average shower uses 17.2 gallons (65.1 litres) of water.
+This means you can get three full showers with a 50-gallon water heater and two full showers with a 40-gallon water heater.

 Well, this depends on a few factors like water capacity, type of shower head, and water temperature.